Humility (song): Music video

 The music video for the song was filmed in Venice Beach, Los Angeles, California and features Jack Black.

 It begins with footage of 2-D roller-skating around Venice Beach interspersed with shots of Black playing a guitar.
 This sequence appears multiple times throughout the video, mainly in between the appearances of the different Gorillaz members.
 After the opening sequence, Noodle is shown checkmating Remi Kabaka, one of the producers for The Now Now and the voice actor of Russel, during a round of chess.
-Ace Copular (who replaced Murdoc while the latter was incarcerated) is then seen observing two men play basketball in front of a mural of George Benson.
-When the ball lands in his hands after a successful dunk by one of the players, he deflates it using a pocket knife, making it impossible for the game to continue.
+Ace Copular, Murdoc's temporary replacement, is then seen observing two men play basketball in front of a mural of George Benson.
+After a player makes a successful dunk, Ace deflates the ball with a pocketknife, ending the game.
 After this, various video clips of local residents are shown.
 Near the end of the video, Russel can be seen standing on the side of the boardwalk.
 When 2-D skates in his direction, he extends his leg and trips him.
 When 2-D recovers, his white eyes turn black, and he attempts to skate again, only to end up falling.

 The video was produced by The Line in collaboration with Blinkink and Ruffian, with rotoscoping by Trace VFX.
 It was directed by Gorillaz co-creator Jamie Hewlett and co-directed by Tim McCourt, Max Taylor, and Evan Silver.

 Remixes

 On 12 July 2018, a single containing two remixes of the song by British indie pop band Superorganism and German EDM producer DJ Koze was released.
-The Superorganism remix adds lead singer Orono Noguchi's voice to the song along with a snippet of rap lyrics from another Gorillaz song, Clint Eastwood, while the DJ Koze remix is mostly instrumental.
+The Superorganism remix adds lead singer Orono Noguchi's voice to the song along with a snippet of rap lyrics from another Gorillaz song, "Clint Eastwood", while the DJ Koze remix is mostly instrumental.